apache/incubator-kie-kogito-operator/README.md

     Run 'oc status' to view your app.
 ```

-OpenShift will create everything you need for your this Infinispan Server to work in the namespace.
+OpenShift will create everything you need for Infinispan Server to work in the namespace.
 Make sure that the pod is running:

 ```bash
 $ oc get pods -l app=infinispan-server